Sod Installation Tips and Information

 When to plant your sod

 Ideally, your sod will be delivered within 24 hours of your planned planting time.
-By planning to lay your sod on the day that it is delivered, you can help to ensure that your sod rolls stay fresh and hydrated until they can be laid and watered.
+By planning to lay your sod on the day that it is delivered, you can help to ensure that your grass stay fresh and hydrated until it can be laid and watered.

 Protect your sod from flooding